Trevor Bauer: Major leagues

-Cleveland Indians
+Cleveland Indians (2013–2019)

 2013–14

 On December 11, 2012, Bauer was part of a three-team, nine-player trade between Arizona, the Cincinnati Reds, and the Cleveland Indians.
 Bauer, fellow Diamondbacks pitchers Matt Albers and Bryan Shaw, and Reds outfielder Drew Stubbs went to Cleveland, who in turn sent Shin-Soo Choo and Jason Donald to Cincinnati, and Tony Sipp and Lars Anderson to Arizona.
 The Reds also traded prospect Didi Gregorius to the Diamondbacks.
-After the trade, Bauer's former Diamondbacks batterymate Miguel Montero revealed that he had struggled to catch for Bauer, as he ignored his pitch calling and would "tell [Montero] how to do [his] job".
-Diamondbacks president Derrick Hall told reporters that Bauer "had a really tough year" with Arizona, and that he had apologized for his attitude to several veteran players.
+After the trade, it was revealed that Bauer had been unpopular with most members of the club.
+His Diamondbacks batterymate Miguel Montero said that he had struggled to catch for Bauer, as he ignored his pitch calling and would "tell [Montero] how to do [his] job".
+Diamondbacks president Derrick Hall told reporters that Bauer "had a really tough year" with Arizona, and that the pitcher had apologized for his attitude to several veteran players.
 That February, Bauer released a rap song on SoundCloud called "You Don't Know Me", a purported diss track against his former teammate.

-Bauer began retooling his pitching delivery after the 2012 season, and he entered spring training with the Indians with the intention of "overwrit[ing] eight to 10 years of neuromuscular programming".
+Bauer began retooling his pitching delivery after the 2012 season, and entered spring training with the Indians with the intention of "overwrit[ing] eight to 10 years of neuromuscular programming".
 He was not named to the Indians' 2013 opening day roster, instead making up part of the starting rotation for the Triple-A Columbus Clippers.
 He was recalled on April 6 for a game against the Tampa Bay Rays, giving up a career-high seven walks in a 6–0 loss.
 Bauer's difficulties with fastball command carried through the season, and when MLB rosters expanded from 25 to 40 in September, Bauer was not included among the additional 15.
 He started four major league games that season, posting a 1–2 record and a 5.29 ERA while striking out 11 batters in 17 innings.
 In his 22 starts for Columbus, meanwhile, Bauer was 6–7 with an ERA of 4.15.
 He continued to work on his pitching mechanics during the 2013–14 offseason, blaming his poor performance on bad techniques that he had picked up after suffering his groin injury in Arizona.